 For the nachos:

-Spread half of the tortilla chips out on a heavy-duty baking sheet.
+- To assemble nachos and bake: Spread half of the tortilla chips out on a large baking sheet pan.
 Spoon half of the sauce over the tortilla chips and then half of the chicken.
 Repeat with a second layer of chips and the rest of the sauce and chicken.
 Dollop the remaining gorgonzola/blue cheese over the nachos.

-Bake for 10 minutes, until everything is bubbly and hot.
-After baking, toss on some avocado and sprinkle on extra hot sauce, if desired.
+- Bake for 10 minutes, until everything is bubbly and hot.
+After baking, toss on some avocado, chopped chives or scallions, and sprinkle on extra hot sauce, if desired.